 A Master of Laws will help you advance your career in academia, the law and related fields.
 It also opens the doors to academic or government advisory roles.

 Careers in law are paid well.
-The following are averaged expected salaries:

 The standard duration of a Masters Degree (Research) is two years of full-time study or part-time equivalent, although in certain circumstances the degree may be completed in eighteen months.